icekarma/SkeleTSR/README.md

 2. Modify the source code to implement your desired functionality.

-3. Assemble the code using an assembler like TASM or MASM.
-It's been developed with TASM 4.1, but should work with other assemblers with only minor adjustments.
+3. Assemble the code using TASM or MASM.
+It has been developed with TASM 4.1, but also assembles just fine with MASM 6.11.

-4. Test your TSR in a DOS environment.
+4. Test your TSR.

 ## License